trstlabs/intento/docs/trustless-triggers/Querying.md

 ---
-order: 3
+order: 6
-title: Querying AutoTXs
+title: Querying
-description: How to retreive TrustlessTrigger data
+description: How to retreive Trustless Trigger data
 ---

 ## Ways to Query